-In Victoria we are committed to making sure that our schools have the best facilities, our classrooms have the best teachers and that every student is given every chance to thrive, grow and succeed.
+Victoria is committed to making sure our schools have the best facilities, our classrooms have the best teachers and that every young Victorian is given every chance to be their best.

-You can choose from two senior secondary qualifications – the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL).
-They both mark the successful completion of secondary schooling in Victoria.
-You can also undertake a Vocational Education and Training (VET) certificate or school-based apprenticeship or traineeship as part of your VCE or VCAL.
+The Victorian Government is working to make sure you have a range of choices for your senior secondary pathway through Years 11 and 12.
+Next year, you can choose from two senior secondary qualifications – the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL).
+You can also undertake a vocational education and training certificate or a school-based apprenticeship or traineeship as part of your VCE and VCAL.

 The Hon.
 James Merlino MP